mauragas/mauragas.github.io/dotnet/solid-principles.md

 // Test fails because actual calculated area is 16
 ```

-In given example it is obvious that we instantiating Square with the `new` keyword, but in case we pass to the method parameter Square when we expect Rectangular, it will be not so clear where the problem is.
+In given example it is obvious that we instantiating Square with the `new` keyword, but in case we pass to the method parameter Square object when we expect Rectangular, it will be not so clear where the problem is.
 Current design approach breaks **invariants** for rectangles that its sides are independent, where square sides must be equal.
 This violates LSP, the square is not substitutable for rectangle everywhere rectangle is used.

 Solution to this problem would be: